Asda plans to centralise its baking, seeks new roles for 1,200 staff

 Tesco said in February 2020 that fewer of its products would be baked in-store, putting 1,816 workers at risk of redundancy.

-In February, investors Mohsin and Zuber Issa and private equity company TDR Capital completed their purchase of a majority stake in Asda from U.S. giant Walmart.
+In February, investors Mohsin and Zuber Issa and private equity company TDR Capital completed their purchase of a majority stake in Asda from U.S. giant Walmart (WMT.N).
 They were not involved in the bakery decision as their role in the business remains limited, Asda said.

 Our Standards: The Thomson Reuters Trust Principles.